gavxue/gavxue/README.md

 ## 👋 Hey there, I'm Gavin
-I am a Computer Science student at the University of Waterloo and a full-stack developer.
+I am a Computer Science student at the University of Waterloo and a software developer.

 ## 🌱 I’m currently working on
 Learning more about back-end technologies.
 I am also interested in specializing in cloud computing, artificial intelligence, and data science!